- sklearn.utils.extmath.weighted_mode(a, w, *, axis=0)¶

-Return an array of the weighted modal (most common) value in the passed array.
+Returns an array of the weighted modal (most common) value in a.

 If there is more than one such value, only the first is returned.
 The bin-count for the modal bins is also returned.

 This is an extension of the algorithm in scipy.stats.mode.

 n-dimensional array of weights for each value.

 Axis along which to operate.
 Default is 0, i.e. the first axis.